ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `Vector2` - A Vector2 containing the current x,y position of where the touchpad is being touched.

 The GetTouchpadAxisOnIndex method is used to get the current touch position on the controller touchpad.

+#### GetTriggerAxisOnIndex/1

+  > `public override Vector2 GetTriggerAxisOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `Vector2` - A Vector2 containing the current position of the trigger.

+The GetTriggerAxisOnIndex method is used to get the current trigger position on the controller.

+#### GetGripAxisOnIndex/1

+  > `public override Vector2 GetGripAxisOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `Vector2` - A Vector2 containing the current position of the grip.

+The GetGripAxisOnIndex method is used to get the current grip position on the controller.

+#### GetTriggerHairlineDeltaOnIndex/1

+  > `public override float GetTriggerHairlineDeltaOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `float` - The delta between the trigger presses.

+The GetTriggerHairlineDeltaOnIndex method is used to get the difference between the current trigger press and the previous frame trigger press.

+#### GetGripHairlineDeltaOnIndex/1

+  > `public override float GetGripHairlineDeltaOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `float` - The delta between the grip presses.

+The GetGripHairlineDeltaOnIndex method is used to get the difference between the current grip press and the previous frame grip press.

+#### IsTriggerPressedOnIndex/1

+  > `public override bool IsTriggerPressedOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button is continually being pressed.

+The IsTriggerPressedOnIndex method is used to determine if the controller button is being pressed down continually.

+#### IsTriggerPressedDownOnIndex/1

+  > `public override bool IsTriggerPressedDownOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been pressed down.

+The IsTriggerPressedDownOnIndex method is used to determine if the controller button has just been pressed down.

+#### IsTriggerPressedUpOnIndex/1

+  > `public override bool IsTriggerPressedUpOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been released.

+The IsTriggerPressedUpOnIndex method is used to determine if the controller button has just been released.

+#### IsTriggerTouchedOnIndex/1

+  > `public override bool IsTriggerTouchedOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button is continually being touched.

+The IsTriggerTouchedOnIndex method is used to determine if the controller button is being touched down continually.

+#### IsTriggerTouchedDownOnIndex/1

+  > `public override bool IsTriggerTouchedDownOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been touched down.

+The IsTriggerTouchedDownOnIndex method is used to determine if the controller button has just been touched down.

+#### IsTriggerTouchedUpOnIndex/1

+  > `public override bool IsTriggerTouchedUpOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been released.

+The IsTriggerTouchedUpOnIndex method is used to determine if the controller button has just been released.

+#### IsHairTriggerDownOnIndex/1

+  > `public override bool IsHairTriggerDownOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has passed it's press threshold.

+The IsHairTriggerDownOnIndex method is used to determine if the controller button has passed it's press threshold.

+#### IsHairTriggerUpOnIndex/1

+  > `public override bool IsHairTriggerUpOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been released from it's press threshold.

+The IsHairTriggerUpOnIndex method is used to determine if the controller button has been released from it's press threshold.

+#### IsGripPressedOnIndex/1

+  > `public override bool IsGripPressedOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button is continually being pressed.

+The IsGripPressedOnIndex method is used to determine if the controller button is being pressed down continually.

+#### IsGripPressedDownOnIndex/1

+  > `public override bool IsGripPressedDownOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been pressed down.

+The IsGripPressedDownOnIndex method is used to determine if the controller button has just been pressed down.

+#### IsGripPressedUpOnIndex/1

+  > `public override bool IsGripPressedUpOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been released.

+The IsGripPressedUpOnIndex method is used to determine if the controller button has just been released.

+#### IsGripTouchedOnIndex/1

+  > `public override bool IsGripTouchedOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button is continually being touched.

+The IsGripTouchedOnIndex method is used to determine if the controller button is being touched down continually.

+#### IsGripTouchedDownOnIndex/1

+  > `public override bool IsGripTouchedDownOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been touched down.

+The IsGripTouchedDownOnIndex method is used to determine if the controller button has just been touched down.

+#### IsGripTouchedUpOnIndex/1

+  > `public override bool IsGripTouchedUpOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been released.

+The IsGripTouchedUpOnIndex method is used to determine if the controller button has just been released.

+#### IsHairGripDownOnIndex/1

+  > `public override bool IsHairGripDownOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has passed it's press threshold.

+The IsHairGripDownOnIndex method is used to determine if the controller button has passed it's press threshold.

+#### IsHairGripUpOnIndex/1

+  > `public override bool IsHairGripUpOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been released from it's press threshold.

+The IsHairGripUpOnIndex method is used to determine if the controller button has been released from it's press threshold.

 #### IsTouchpadPressedOnIndex/1